airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 3. Streams matching your search are displayed in the list.

-#### Reconfiguring streams
-You can change the settings of individual or multiple streams.

-##### Changing individual stream configuration
+To change individual stream configuration:
 1. In the **Sync** column of the stream, toggle the sync on or off.

 2. Click the dropdown arrow in the **Sync mode** column and select the sync mode you want to apply to that stream.

-3. If there is a dropdown arrow in the **Cursor** or **Primary key** fields, click the dropdown arrow and select a column in the database to use as the cursor or primary key.
-If there is no dropdown arrow, the cursor and primary key are chosen by the source.
+3. Depending on the sync mode you select, you may need to choose a cursor or primary key.
+If there is a dropdown arrow in the **Cursor** or **Primary key** fields, click the dropdown arrow and choose the cursor or primary key.

-##### Changing multiple stream configurations
+To change multiple stream configurations:
 1. Click the first checkbox in the table header.
 This selects all the streams in the connection.

 :::note